-- On short flights, skip the crappy snack food and bring an apple if you’ll lose it.
+- On short flights, skip the crappy snack food and bring an apple if you’ll need it.
 Most of the time we just take the munchies out of boredom!

-- On long flights, stock up at home.
-Chop up some carrot sticks, pack snow peas in a travel container and bring a few delicious chunks of cheese and ham for some protein.
+- For long flights, stock up on zero waste snacks.
+Chop up some carrot sticks, pack snow peas in a travel container and bring some protein-rich snacks like mixed nuts or roasted chickpeas.

 - Leave yourself enough time to eat a real meal at a sit-down restaurant before boarding.
 Just say no to the paper napkin and straw and you’ll be good to go!

 - Make a sandwich before you leave.
 Keep in a reusable sandwich tin so it won’t get crushed in transit.

 - Pack nuts or granola bits to munch on while you wait for your flight.
 And be sure to drink lots of water so you’re hydrated ahead of time.